Audio synthesis in python

 • A simple synthesizer (Table lookup, Karplus-Strong) with processing tools (Linear ADSR envelope, fade in/out, fixed duration line stream) and basic wave data generation (sinusoid, white noise, impulse);

-• Biological auditory periphery modeling (ERB and gammatone filter models);
+• Biological auditory periphery modelling (ERB and gammatone filter models);

-• Multiple implementation organization as StrategyDict instances: callable dictionaries that allows the same name to have several different implementations (e.g. erb, gammatone, lowpass, resonator, lpc, window);
+• Multiple implementation organisation as StrategyDict instances: callable dictionaries that allows the same name to have several different implementations (e.g. erb, gammatone, lowpass, resonator, lpc, window);

 • Converters among MIDI pitch numbers, strings like “F#4” and frequencies;